 Patient & family education

-Neuropathy Impairment Score (NIS) and CMT Neuropathy score (CMTNS, CMTNS2) have been validated for CMT1a to monitor progression for clinical and research purposes.
-In children, the Walk12, CMT examination score (CMTES) and 9-hole peg test have correlated reasonably but they and the CMTNS may not be as sensitive to changes over time.
-Timed 6-10 meter comfortable walk and Maryland Foot Score have been used for orthopedic purposes.
+Neuropathy Impairment Score (NIS) and CMT Neuropathy score (CMTNS, CMTNS2) have been validated for CMT1A to monitor progression for clinical and research purposes.
+The CMTNS may not be as sensitive to changes over time.
+In children, the CMT pediatric scale and CMT disease Infant Scale (CMTInfS) are valid and sensitive outcome measure of disability in children with CMT from the age of 3 years, 16 or younger than 3 years of age.17 Timed 6-10 meter comfortable walk and Maryland Foot Score have been used for orthopedic purposes.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Remember that abnormal electrodiagnostic study without either thorough neurologic examination or genetic confirmation can lead to misdisgnosis of CMT in cases of HSP, SCA, toxic, metabolic, and mitochondrial disorders.
+Abnormal electrodiagnostic study without either thorough neurologic examination or genetic confirmation can lead to misdiagnosis of CMT in cases of HSP, SCA, toxic, metabolic, and mitochondrial disorders.

 Help patients avoid sedentary, inactive lifestyles.

-Many patients and families are ashamed and fearful about diagnosis, and benefit from meeting others with CMT in person or online.
-MDA resources including MDA camps are available to young people with this condition and can greatly increase self-efficacy and self-confidence.
-Empowered patients and families raise funds and awareness of “the biggest disease no one has ever heard of,” some after avoiding diagnosis and struggling to manage without aids or modifications for many years.
+Many patients and families are ashamed and fearful about diagnosis, and benefit from meeting others with CMT.
+MDA resources including MDA camps are available to young people and can greatly increase self-efficacy and self-confidence.
+Empower patients and families to raise funds and awareness of “the biggest disease no one has ever heard of”.

 - Charcot–Marie–Tooth Diseases: An Update and Some New Proposals for the Classification, Stéphane Mathis et. al. J Med Genet.
 2015;52(10):681-690.